-Syllabi are also different than those used in the U.S. They have much less detail and are far less explicit about exact dates things are due, what percentage each assignment counts toward your grade, etc. Some of your professors have taught or studied in the U.S. system and will use a U.S. style syllabus.
+Syllabi are also different than those used in the U.S. They typically have much less detail and are far less explicit about exact dates things are due, what percentage each assignment counts toward your grade, etc. Some of your professors may have taught or studied in the U.S. system and may use a U.S. style syllabus.
 Don't expect that from everyone, part of your experience abroad is learning how to operate in a different academic system.

 You may also be required to do more independent research than you typically do in the U.S. Doing research will present its own challenges.
-Again, although you are taking courses in English, don't forget that you are taking them in a Spanish-speaking country.
 Ninety five percent of all library resources will, of course, be in Spanish.
-Most of your "textbooks" may actually be photocopies of books, due to the high cost and lack of availability of actual books.
+Also, students do not usually buy textbooks.
+Each department's building has a mini photocopier shop, where professors leave copies of the necessary texts and students buy copies of the copies.
+It is economical; students tend to spend about \$15-20 per semester of copies.